NematiLab/bmijc/index.md

 In the future we may organize some workshops on data analysis techniques.

-Attendees include graduate students, postdocs, and faculty from engineering, math/CS, informatics, and medicine.
+Attendees include graduate students, postdocs, and faculty from engineering, math/CS, informatics, statistics, and medicine.

 Sessions are moderated by [Professor Shamim Nemati](http://scholar.harvard.edu/shamim/home).